EdgeFirstAI/documentation/docs/models/deployment/pc/mpk.md

     === "ONNX"

         If you have downloaded the sample images and the ONNX model above, run this command to use the script.
 Otherwise modify the path to the model and the images specific to your system.
+If you have multiple labels in your dataset specify them as `--labels bench coco` for example.

         ```shell
-        $ python run-onnx.py coffeecup-modelpack-multitask-t-1f54.onnx coffeecup/*.jpg
+        $ python run-onnx.py coffeecup-modelpack-multitask-t-1f54.onnx coffeecup/*.jpg --labels coffeecup
         2025-11-18 13:39:07.683129404 [W:onnxruntime:Default, device_discovery.cc:164 DiscoverDevicesForPlatform] GPU device discovery failed: device_discovery.cc:89 ReadFileContents Failed to open file: "/sys/class/drm/card0/device/vendor"
         Using Execution Providers: ['CUDAExecutionProvider', 'CPUExecutionProvider']
         Objects found in image:  20250430_172430_17.jpg